-In today’s interconnected world, networks serve as the backbone of modern businesses and communication systems.
-From small local networks to large-scale enterprise infrastructures, maintaining a robust and reliable network is essential for seamless operations.
-However, network maintenance comes with its own set of challenges that network administrators must navigate to ensure optimal performance, security, and scalability.
+However, network maintenance can pose a range of challenges that teams must navigate to ensure optimal performance, security, and scalability.
 In this article, we will delve into the most common network maintenance challenges, their implications, and strategies to overcome them.

 The importance of network maintenance